 - 1. Students shall observe the same rules of conduct while riding the bus as they do in the classroom. - 2.
-Students shall ride their assigned bus. - 3.
+Students shall ride their assigned bus.

+- 3. Students shall have their Student ID and must scan their ID while loading or unloading.
+Lost or damaged ID's must be replaced immediately. - 4.
 Students are not allowed to ride home with a friend.
-In case of an emergency, please speak with your campus administrator for written approval. - 4.
-Students shall load and exit the bus at their designated stop. - 5.
+In case of an emergency, please speak with your campus administrator for written approval. - 5.
+Students shall load and exit the bus at their designated stop. - 6.
 Students shall remain seated and facing forward in their assigned seat to and from school.
-Bus drivers are authorized to assign seats as needed. - 6.
-Students shall remain seated until the bus comes to a complete stop and the driver instructs the students to exit. - 7.
-Students shall speak in a normal tone of voice (inside voice). - 8.
+Students shall not choose to sit on the floor of the bus.
+Bus drivers are authorized to assign seats as needed. - 7.
+Students shall remain seated until the bus comes to a complete stop and the driver instructs the students to exit. - 8.
+Students shall speak in a normal tone of voice (inside voice). - 9.
 Students shall use acceptable language.
-Obscene, profane or unacceptable language and/or gestures directed at other students, the bus staff or others outside the bus is prohibited. - 9.
-Students shall keep all hands, feet, and other objects to themselves. - 10.
-Students shall keep head, arms, elbows, and legs inside the window.

-- 11. Students should never throw any object inside or out of the bus. - 12.
-Students shall keep feet, books, instruments and cases, and other objects out of the aisle and stairwell. - 13.
-Objects too large to be held in the lap that interfere with the safety of other bus riders will not be transported (i.e., large band instruments). - 14.
-Live animals or dangerous objects of any nature may not be brought on the bus. - 15.
+Obscene, profane or unacceptable language and/or gestures directed at other students, the bus staff or others outside the bus is prohibited. - 10.
+Students shall keep all hands, feet, and other objects to themselves. - Students shall keep head, arms, elbows, and legs inside the window. - 12.
+Students shall never throw any object inside or out of the bus. - 13.
+Students shall keep feet, books, instruments and cases, and other objects out of the aisle and stairwell. - 14.
+Objects too large to be held in the lap that interfere with the safety of other bus riders will not be transported (i.e., large band instruments). - 15.
+Live animals or dangerous objects of any nature may not be brought on the bus. - 16.
 For the safety of students, eating or drinking is not permitted on buses.
-Water in plastic containers is allowed. - 16.
-Students shall not damage the bus in any way and may be held responsible for repairs. - 17.
+Water in plastic containers is allowed. - 17.
+Students shall not damage the bus in any way and may be held responsible for repairs. - 18.
+Students shall not tamper with or obscure the cameras on the bus. - 19.
 Students shall not use the emergency door except in an emergency.
-Tampering with emergency equipment, latches, and handles is not allowed. - 18.
-Students are required to properly wear seatbelts if the vehicle is equipped with seatbelts. - 19.
+Tampering with emergency equipment, latches, and handles is not allowed. - 20.
+Students are required to properly wear seatbelts if the vehicle is equipped with seatbelts. - 21.
 Follow all rules outlined in the District's Discipline Management Plan and Student Code of Conduct, as well as safety rules, established by the driver.

-Students should abide by the following safety rules related to boarding, riding, and exiting a bus:
+Students shall abide by the following safety rules related to boarding, riding, and exiting a bus: